nazranahq/Data-Analysis-and-Visualization-Portfolio/Power BI/Amazon Sale Dashboard/README.md

-# 📈 Amazon Sales & Prime Movies Dashboard (Power BI)
+# 📈 Amazon Sales & Prime Movies Dashboard

 This **Power BI project** delivers a complete analysis of Amazon product sales and Prime movie performance.
 By integrating data from pre-processed Excel sources, the dashboards track **sales trends, product popularity, customer reviews, and viewing patterns** across categories and time periods.